Five Steps to a Great Horse Pasture

 - Controlling weeds

-See Earth Friendly Horse Farming for more information on site planning, non-vegetated heavy use areas, nutrient and waste management and integrated pest management for horse farms.
+See Horse Farm Management for more information on site planning, non-vegetated heavy use areas, nutrient and waste management and integrated pest management for horse farms.

 If your pastures have not been tested for nutrient levels within the last 2-3 years, now is a good time to do it.
 Obtain sample boxes and a soil sample information sheet from your local library or the Northern Virginia Soil and Water Conservation District office.
 For $10 per sample, the Virginia Tech Soil Testing Laboratory will perform the analysis, send you the results, and recommend quantities of fertilizer and lime needed to produce maximum pasture yield.